 Most business-class hosting servers now come equipped with a PEAR installer via cPanel to allow you to install custom PEAR modules.
-If you are on a business-class hosting plan (Launch, Power, or Pro) and are on a server that does NOT have this feature enabled, please contact email@example.com to request to be moved to a newer server.
+If you are on a business-class hosting plan (Launch, Power, or Pro) and are on a server that does NOT have this feature enabled, please contact our Live Support team to request to be moved to a newer server.
 VPS and dedicated server customers can ask to have this feature enabled at no extra charge.

 This is an article submitted by one of our customers that explains how to set up your own installation of PEAR for php, which in turn will allow you to install your own PEAR modules.

 Please note: InMotion Hosting can only provide LIMITED support for third-party softwares, customer installations, etc. We are limited to providing server-side variables only.